Animal Communication

 Clearly, we have a hierarchy and a Commander in Chief.
 We give and take orders.
 We were assimilated through ROTC, Officer Candidate School, boot camp or a military academy.

-But many large corporations have hierarchies.
-They have CEOs.
+But many organizations have hierarchies.
+They have CEOs, Owners.
 Bosses give directions on what to do and sometimes how and when to do it.
 There are dress codes.
 (But no saluting.
 That would be weird.)

 How the Navy influenced my gifts and skills